Aceearly1993/SymphonyRecompTranslation/disc/README.md

-Place these files here:
+# Disc Directory Instructions

+## Place The Following Files Here:

-Castlevania - Symphony of the Night (Track 1).bin Castlevania - Symphony of the Night (Track 2).bin Castlevania - Symphony of the Night (USA).cue
+* Castlevania - Symphony of the Night (Track 1).bin
+* Castlevania - Symphony of the Night (Track 2).bin
+* Castlevania - Symphony of the Night (USA).cue